Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

-in the variable $\theta$, evaluated at each $x^{(j)}$ in $\bm{x}^{(d)}$.\footnote{For the sake of simplicity, we consider only the case that the moment $m(\cdot ;\theta,g_0)$ and the parameter $\theta$ are scalar-valued.
+for a sequence $r_{n,d}$ that converges to zero in regimes where $d$ may increase more quickly than $n$ and $\mathbf{P}$ is some statistical family that contains the distribution $P$.\footnote{For the sake of simplicity, we consider only the case that the moment $m(\cdot ;\theta,g_0)$ and the parameter $\theta$ are scalar-valued.
 The vector-valued case is relevant, e.g., when estimating CATEs with multiple treatment variables.
-Our results generalize to the vector-valued case at the cost of additional notation.} Let $\hat{\theta}_n(\bm{x}^{(d)})$ denote the vector of solutions to \eqref{eq: empirical moment} evaluated at each $x^{(j)}$ in $\bm{x}^{(d)}$.
-Let $\mathsf{h}$ denote a random element of $\mathcal{S}_{n,n/2}$, i.e., a random half-sample of $[n]$ and let $\hat{\theta}_\mathsf{h}(\bm{x}^{(d)})$ denote the vector of the solutions to \eqref{eq: empirical moment}, with the data $\mathbf{D}_n$ replaced by the half-sample $D_\mathsf{h}$.
-Our proposal is premised on approximating the distribution of the root
+Our results generalize to the vector-valued case at the cost of additional notation.}